 At Twill, we don’t offer traditional shipping insurance but Value Protect, an affordable alternative to protect your cargo from accidents like fire, theft and bad weather.
 Value Protect gives you peace of mind: if anything goes wrong with your shipment, you will get compensated.
 It is easy to apply by container with a simple claims process.

-What you can do to avoid delays in your shipment
+What you can do to avoid container delays

 At Twill, we are trying our utmost to manage expectations towards our customers around space and equipment availability at each port.
 We also inform you continuously about the current shipping situation via our knowledge hub and email.